hallmx/fa_convnav/README.md

 from fa_convnav.navigator import *
 ```

-With a fastai Learner object `Learner`, create a ConvNav instance:
+With a fastai Learner object `Learner`, create a ConvNav instance `cn`:

 ```
 cn = ConvNav(learner, Learner.summary())
 ```

-The model type and name are automatically detected and a dataframe of CNN model information is built, called a CNDF dataframe.
+The model type and name are automatically detected and a dataframe of CNN model information built.
+We will call this dataframe as a CNDF dataframe.
 CNDF dataframes combine an intuitive representation of the model architecture along with the description, class, output dimensions, parameters and frozen/unfrozen status of each module and layer.

 View a CNDF dataframe: